Ankush3545/String-in-Js/README.md

 # String-in-Js
 String: String is a sequence of character used to represent text or storing text Strings in js are immutable
-Once they created cannot be Changed
+Once they created cannot be Changed<br>
 TEMPLATE LITERALS: written string and javaScfript variable within single Variables using backticks and written Variable name in ${ } within curly brackets
 Some javaScript Methods are:
 1.string.length()